Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Introduction

-Meanwhile, recent work by~\citet{superialist} has demonstrated that behavioral uncertainty in CPS operations—defined as the degree of doubt or uncertainty in CPS decisions and manifested as erratic control signals or rapid heading changes—is correlated with safety outcomes: Uncertain behaviors are more likely to lead to unsafe states.
+Meanwhile, recent work by~Khatiri et al.~\cite{superialist} has demonstrated that behavioral uncertainty in CPS operations—defined as the degree of doubt or uncertainty in CPS decisions and manifested as erratic control signals or rapid heading changes—is correlated with safety outcomes: Uncertain behaviors are more likely to lead to unsafe states.
 This suggests that uncertainty information could serve as a valuable signal for improving safety prediction.
-However, how to effectively leverage such uncertainty information to enhance the effectiveness of safety monitoring remains underexplored.
+However, how to effectively leverage such uncertainty information to enhance safety monitoring remains underexplored.

 To that end, we propose \textbf{\method}, a safety-monitoring approach that leverages behavioral uncertainty to adapt LNR to time-series CPS data. \method first trains an uncertainty predictor that summarizes each telemetry window into distributional kinematic features and outputs an uncertainty score, capturing behavioral uncertainty in CPS operations (e.g., rapid changes in UAV heading angles).
 It then applies an uncertainty-guided LNR (\ulnr) mechanism that probabilistically relabels \textit{safe}-labeled windows with unusually high uncertainty as \textit{unsafe}, thereby enriching the minority class with informative boundary samples without synthesizing new data.
 Finally, a safety predictor is trained on the rebalanced dataset to monitor runtime safety.